 In a time of uncertainty amidst the COVID-19 pandemic, what we’re seeing with our ecommerce clients is a big spike in searches for generic product keywords with ‘online’ at the end of the search query as consumers turn their reliance to online retailers.

-With this in mind, this blog post will explain how you can reach new customers (who didn’t already know about your products/services) by getting your brand at the forefront of their minds by making your current website content work harder to drive more traffic to your website and ultimately more sales.
+With this in mind, this blog post will explain how you can reach new customers (who didn’t already know about your products/services) by getting your brand at the forefront of their minds; by making your current website content work harder to drive more traffic to your website and ultimately more sales, with a solid SEO strategy.

 What we often find with new clients who work with us, is that content is rather thin, there’s not enough helpful content or there are too few guides available to capture consumers in the research phase of the buying process.
 Therefore, what you need to consider is ‘what are the questions consumers are wanting answers to around our product/service?’ and how can we facilitate this by providing the best answers available to get at the forefront of their minds?
 Google naturally want to rank the best content available on a topic and their core algorithm in a nutshell is largely focussed on this.